-Cool, happy, and fun things to do in Indian Rocks Beach include enjoying small beach town vibes, experiencing an uncrowded Florida Gulf Coast destination, and savoring world class sunsets.
+Cool, happy, and fun things to do in Indian Rocks Beach include experiencing an uncrowded Florida Gulf Coast destination, savoring world class sunsets, and enjoying small beach town vibes.

 Indian Rocks Beach (IRB) is a small town along the Florida Gulf Coast.
 IRB is part of Clearwater Beach and is about 3 miles long—from Bellaire Beach in the north to Indian Shores in the south.
 Unlike Clearwater Beach though, Indian Rocks Beach maintains a residential Old Florida small town charm.
 IRB has placed limits on housing development and ginormous condo buildings and hotels do not blight the landscape here.

 Indian Rocks Beach is located 12 miles directly west of St Pete-Clearwater Airport and 25 miles from Tampa Airport.
 Indian Rocks Beach is the westernmost stretch of land along the Florida Gulf Coast—south of Cedar Key.
 Wow!

 The town is part of Clearwater Beach and Pinellas County and on the island called Sand Key.
 IRB makes for a fun day trip from Tampa.

 Do you wonder where the name Indian Rocks Beach comes from?

 For the best places to eat in Indian Rocks Beach see 8 Great Indian Rocks Beach Restaurants and More.

 Besides the amazing weather (especially in winter months), the Florida Gulf Coast beaches are the main attraction for people to Indian Rocks Beach.
 27 public beach entrances offer plenty of opportunities to find a favorite spot or several.
 Each entrance has colorful signs and some entrances have showers and/or faucets to wash feet, benches, and free parking.
 Always check parking signs for hours and restrictions.